Connect with us

 League One

-There was also late drama at as the Cod Army scored twice at the death to earn a 3-3 draw against Plymouth.
+There was also late drama at Fleetwood as the Cod Army scored twice at the death to earn a 3-3 draw against Plymouth.
 Ellis Harrison pulled one back in the 89th minute before sub Anthony Pilkington headed home the leveller in the second minute of stoppage time.

 Earlier, Paddy Lane had notched Fleetwood’s first, while Luke Jephcott, Joe Edwards and Niall Ennis netted for the Pilgrims.